willfitz1/Admin-Dashboard/README.md

 ## **_Welcome!_**

 Welcome to my custom admin dashboard.
 I wanted to create an example of what a dashboard would look like on a site where sales would be made.
 Such as a dropshipper or reseller would see when handling their products.
+Theres a lot of style out there of simple and complex dashboards, but most of them look the same.
+I wanted to create my own style, and give it a new look for people who are creating and selling.

 ## **_Features_**